-Having a say in how you’re cared for in old age means having the funds available to choose the most appropriate type of care for you.
+Having a say in the type of care you receive in old age usually requires having the funds available to choose the most appropriate type of care for you.

 No one knows what the future will hold but one thing we can be sure is that if you have funds available you maximise your options.
-Financial planning is often boring and something we put off but put it off too late and you will find yourself being forced into a course of action that perhaps isn’t what you would have wanted.
-And with the cost of a week of care being several hundreds of pounds it isn’t an expense you can leave to chance if you want any say in how your care is provided.
+Financial planning is often considered boring and something we put off, but put it off too late and you will find yourself being forced into a course of action that perhaps isn’t what you want.
+And with the cost of a week of elderly care rising by the year it isn’t an expense you can leave to chance if you want any say in how your care is provided.

 Never too early to start